 My painting career began with several years as a pupil of the Tonal Realist school which was an excellent grounding for a solid future in art.
 After some years of working in oils and then experimenting with watercolours, I discovered the enjoyment of soft pastels.
-While I occasionally still like to dabble in oils, I have for now, chosen to express what I see and to record how I interpret my vision, in pastel.
+While I occasionally still like to paint in oils, I chose to express what I see and to record how I interpret my vision, mainly in pastel.

 Many of my paintings begin outside - en Plein-air - and are finished in my studio.
 This way I am in touch with my subject.
 I am exposed to all the difficulties and challenges of being out in the open, as well as to the gentler moods of nature on kinder days.
 And when I am in my studio to complete my vision and my experience, my music and my art transport me into my own beautiful world.

 Pastel Society Victoria, Australia